-Every spring, area fourth graders participate in a five-part program demonstrating the dangers of electricity and the technical skills required to be a lineman, hosted by South Plains Electric Cooperative.
+Every year, area fourth graders participate in a four-part program demonstrating the dangers of electricity and the technical skills required to be a lineman, hosted by South Plains Electric Cooperative.
 The program is held at our North office in Lubbock for three days as well as one day spent at each our Childress office and Spur office.

-In 2019, this program was presented to over 1,000 students to help promote May as Electrical Safety Month.
-It was the Cooperative’s 19th year to host the safety demonstrations which have reached over 18,000 kids since its inception.
+In 2022, this program was presented to over 1,000 students to help promote October as National Co-op Month.
+It was the Cooperative’s 21st year to host the safety demonstrations which have reached over 20,000 kids since its inception.

-- A fifth demonstration station features a video which helps students pull all of the safety information together.
+A fourth demonstration station features a video which helps students pull all of the safety information together.

 If you would like more information on this program, please contact Jill Reece at jreece@SPEC.coop.

 We created a place for teachers, students and parents to view and learn about electrical safety anytime.
 Click here to view those resources.